If you are a curious person who is in the process of finding a residential roofer to work on your home, you may wonder how roofing shingles are made.

 Asphalt is a black, thick, sticky semi-solid form of petroleum.
 The asphalt is added to the shingle in a precise process that increases its weather resistance and durability.
 Additional ingredients may be added to the asphalt that will increase the shingle’s fire resistance.

 While the material is still hot, granules are pressed into the asphalt.
 These granules are often tiny pebbles or crushed stones.
 The granules come in a variety of colors.
 Some granules are formulated to resist algae growth, and others are specifically designed to reflect the sun’s heat.

 Another layer is usually added to the shingle to keep the surfaces from sticking together during the packaging process.

 Once the shingle material is manufactured, the sheets are typically cut into a shingle that measures 12 by 36 inches.
 The roof shingles are then packaged into bundles.
 Consult the manufacturer to see how many bundles are needed for each square foot of your roof.

 Asphalt roofing shingles come in a variety of colors, textures, profiles, and patterns.

-While we hope we answered the question, “I wonder how roofing shingles are made?” we did not give you any information about the shingle installation process.
-That answer would require a lot more than one simple article, especially since Owens Corning shingles have an entire system designed to defend and seal your home against moisture and protect it from wind gusts, hail, and ice.
+The shingle installation process can be complex, especially since Owens Corning shingles have an entire system designed to defend and seal your home against moisture and protect it from wind gusts, hail, and ice.

 If you are looking for residential roof repair, energy-efficient shingles, siding, and gutters, contact AmeriPro.
 We are an Owens Corning Platinum Preferred Contractor with locations across the country, including Illinois, Colorado, Indiana, Iowa, Kansas, Maryland, Michigan, Minnesota, Nebraska, North Carolina, Ohio, Tennessee, and Wisconsin.